Minnesota is poised to pass Clean Cars Minnesota, a standard that would reduce climate change-causing air pollution and increase customer choices.

-As the Pathways to Decarbonization report published by the Minnesota Department of Transportation (MnDOT) in 2019 laid out, multiple initiatives are needed to bring transportation GHG emissions in line with the state’s goal of an 80% reduction in such emissions from 2005 levels by 2050.
+As the Pathways to Decarbonization report published by the Minnesota Department of Transportation (MnDOT) in 2019 laid out, multiple initiatives are needed to bring transportation GHG emissions in line with the state’s goal of an at least 80% reduction in such emissions from 2005 levels by 2050.
 These goals were set out by the Next Generation Energy Act of 2007 and signed into law by then-Governor Tim Pawlenty.
 Adopting clean car standards is a significant tool for reducing GHG emissions from passenger vehicles, which comprise almost 60% of all such emissions from the transportation sector.

 But climate impacts are not the only reason clean car standards are urgently needed.
 Human health is also at stake.
 Air pollution in the form of fine particulate matter (PM2.5, also known as “soot”) and ground-level ozone harms lungs and hearts especially when breathed in regularly, which is a burden that falls disproportionately on low-income communities and those of color.
 Rural communities are also at risk, with a recent study by the MPCA concluding rates of death attributable to air pollution were higher in rural areas than urban.
 Transportation is a major contributor of such air pollution and adopting clean car standards is a step in the right direction toward a healthier state.